Scholarship of Teaching & Learning (SoTL)

 - Find out more about ethical considerations for SoTL Research or visit Elon University’s Institutional Review Board (IRB) webpages to apply for IRB approval for your project.

-- Attend a CATL Writing Residency, a week-long, off-campus summer retreat focused on SoTL writing projects.
+- Attend a CATL Writing Residency, a week-long summer retreat focused on SoTL writing projects.

 |Find a Teaching Conference||Locate potential SoTL and Higher Ed journals|